Our students and our classes (online)

 Europe in the sense of the institution.

-What path were followed by each partner before entering the institution (brief historical aspect) and what does Europe today involve in the daily life of all of us …
+What path did each partner follow before entering the institution (brief history) and what does Europe imply today in the daily life of each of us…